Bardon Mill: Landmarks

 A little over a mile to the south-west of the village is Willimoteswick Manor, a 16th-century fortified manor house, largely rebuilt in 1900.
 Just over a mile east of Bardon Mill is Ridley Hall and Allen Banks.

 Ridley Hall was the ancestral home of a branch of the Bowes-Lyons, the late Queen Mother's family.
 Weddings and other functions are often held there including a Burns Night Ceilidh which is organised by the local church.
 The churches for the area are in Beltingham and Henshaw.

 Allen Banks, which was formerly the estate belonging to the hall, were donated to the National Trust and includes 500 acres of riverbank and woodland walks, affording some of the best views in the area.

 Northumberland National Park is located within a couple of miles of Bardon Mill.
 The northern end of the North Pennines is just a mile or so from here.

 Vindolanda Roman settlement is in the parish just over 1 mi north of the A69.
 It is a world-renowned site and the location of the finding of the Vindolanda tablets – the oldest 'postcards' in the world.
 Some of these are to be found in the museum at Vindolanda along with a great many Roman finds from the days of the emperor Hadrian.

 Hadrian's Wall is located 3 mi north of Bardon Mill and is a World Heritage Site.
 Many people come from all over the world to see the Wall and the forts along it, the best preserved being Housesteads, which is located 3 mi from the village.
 The Hadrian's Wall Path, covering a distance of 83 mi, as well as the Hadrian's Cycleway, both pass through the village.

 Notable residents

 Lilian Bowes-Lyon (1895–1949), was born and grew up at Ridley Hall, near Bardon Mill.
 She wrote many poems about Northumberland, including Allendale Dog and Northumbrian Farm.
 She was a cousin of Queen Elizabeth, the Queen Mother.

 Transport

 Air

 The nearest airports are Carlisle Lake District Airport and Newcastle International Airport, which are located around 21+1/2 and 29+1/2 mi from the village by road respectively.

 Bus

-The village is served by Arriva North East and Stagecoach Cumbria & North Lancashire's 685 bus service, which provides one bus per hour linking Carlisle, Brampton and Haltwhistle with Hexham, Corbridge and Newcastle.
+The village is served by Stagecoach North East and Stagecoach Cumbria & North Lancashire's 685 bus service, which links Carlisle, Brampton and Haltwhistle with Hexham, Corbridge and Newcastle.
+It was previously jointly operated with Arriva North East.